| Copyright | (c) Justin Le 2015 |

 An auto that exhibits this "interval" behavior is represented with the

-type synonym:
+Interval type synonym:

-.
+So, the compiler sees an as if it were an Interval m a b.
 If it helps you reason about type signatures and type

 inference, you can make the substitution in your head too!Auto